 Is a former captain of the England Cricket Team.
 He became only the third every England captain to win the Ashes home and away.
 He was a key contributor in the highly contested 2005 Ashes test series, his prolific run scoring and consistency contributing to England regaining the Ashes for the first time in 18 years.
 One of the most respected and highly rated cricketers in the world.
 Andrew and his wife Ruth live in Marlow with their family.
 The boys are regular attendees on a Friday night for Colts training, where dad can also be seen helping out.

 She is a member of the England and Great Britain women’s field hockey teams.
 The Reading Hockey Club forward is one of the youngest ever England internationals, having made her senior debut at just 16 years of age, whilst still at school.
 Alex is a former BBC Young Sports Personality of the Year nominee and has achieved over 200 international caps to date.
 She has competed successfully in many high profile events, most recently taking home a bronze medal at the London 2012 Olympic Games.
 She has a huge passion for sport and life and truly believes that with hard work, energy and belief everyone can achieve their dreams.
 Recently taking on the role of National Athlete Mentor, sponsored by Sky Sports – working on “Living for Sport” projects helping them to continue to develop and improve many young peoples’ lives through sport.
-Alex is now another resident of Marlow!
+Her latest major achievement has been the playing of an influential role in the GB Ladies Hockey Team Gold Medal success in Rio!
+Alex is another resident of Marlow.